The Short Answer

 If a character you want to use is in the public domain, make sure the version you use is not a modern depiction created by someone else.
 The monster from Mary Shelley’s novel Frankenstein (which is in the public domain) is much different from the Frankenstein created by Universal (which is not in the public domain).
 Mary Shelley did not write about a green-skinned, flat-topped, bolts-in-the-neck monster.

 Popular books, movies, or cable shows often inspire devoted fans to write their own fictional stories about beloved characters, settings, or plots.
-These works, know as fan fiction, are works of fiction with new adventures, reimagined worlds, and creative relationship pairings for their favorite characters.
+These works, known as fan fiction, are works of fiction with new adventures, reimagined worlds, and creative relationship pairings for their favorite characters.
 While fan fiction is a popular means for fans to creatively express their admiration for an author’s work and connect with the characters they love, it is technically still copyright infringement.

 Fan fiction thrives because some authors choose to allow it.
-Creators of original content have always been divided on the how to handle fan fiction.
+Creators of original content have always been divided on how to handle fan fiction.
 Responses have ranged from indifference, appreciation, and encouragement, to flat-out opposition.
 Authors like Neil Gaiman have no objection to fan fiction as long as people are not commercially exploiting his characters.
-Stephanie Meyer’s approves of fan fiction, and has a list of fan fiction sites on her website.
+Stephanie Meyer’s approves of fan fiction and has a list of fan fiction sites on her website.
 Other authors embrace fan fiction but with limitations.
 J.K.
 Rowling and George Lucas will not tolerate pornographic fan fiction about their characters.
 While other authors like Orson Scott Card and Anne Rice, who once opposed fan fiction entirely, have softened their stance over time and now tolerate it.

 If the characters and stories of an author passionately move you to write fan fiction, make sure your fictional stories are legally compliant and follow an author’s wishes.
 A little up-front work will protect you in the long run.
 If you need more information about fan fiction, see my earlier article: The World of Fan Fiction – Where Creative Expression And Copyright Collide.